-Assuming you convert your Clubcard vouchers to Virgin Points, the earning rate of 0.312 points per £1 is not attractive.
+Assuming you convert your Clubcard vouchers to Virgin Points, the earning rate of 0.25 Virgin Points per £1 is not attractive.

-You could be earning 0.75 Virgin Flying Club points per £1 with the free Virgin Atlantic Reward Mastercard.
+You could be earning 0.75 Virgin Points per £1 with the free Virgin Atlantic Reward Mastercard.
 Our review of the free Virgin Atlantic credit card is here.

-Even the occasional conversion bonuses of 10%-20% to Virgin Flying Club from Tesco do not go anywhere near justifying the gap.
+Even the occasional conversion bonuses of 10%-20% to Virgin Points from Tesco Clubcard not go anywhere near justifying the gap.

 The application form for the Tesco Bank Mastercard can be found here.